-You’re already feeling terrible because your precious little one got a real bad diaper rash.
+You’re already feeling terrible because your precious little one got a bad diaper rash.

 Newborn skin is so sensitive!
 My little one had the worst rash his first week of life.